Last weekend, Liev made his own “Communication Board.”

 At first, I was not sure what he was up to.
 He prints out Boardmaker stories so often, I tune out his babbling and printing.

 He requested a ruler and poster board.
 I am no stranger to giant ruled calendars.
 I retrieved his supplies cheerfully.
 He looked so cute with the marker and ruler that I took a picture.

 I doodled as he drew, jumped, and talked to himself.

 He got my attention, however, when he asked for the scissors.
 Last time T asked for scissors, he discretely ventilated the crotch of his pajamas.
 Now, I supervise scissor time very closely.

-After Tyoma cut out his pink grid, I whisked the scissors away.
+After Liev cut out his pink grid, I whisked the scissors away.
 We laminated and velcroed the icons he printed.

 “What for?”
 I asked.